apache/whimsy/DOCKER.md

 so the step should be performed as necessary before starting the container to ensure the data is sufficiently up-to-date.

-This should be enough to get the board agenda tool to launch.
+This should be enough to get most of Whimsy working.
 It is not known yet what functions work and what functions do not.

 Installation layout